Kelly Dorji: Art

 Kelly Dorji is a painter and photographer.
 He has studied painting with a number of artists including Elsie Evans, Sidharth, and Karma Wangdi.
 He studied photography with fashion photographer Chien-Wien Lee.
 Dorji exhibits his work at contemporary art gallery Gray Area in Thimphu, Bhutan.

 Personal life

-Dorji dated Bollywood actress Lara Dutta for 9 years before their relationship came to an end in 2007.

-He currently lives in Thimphu, Bhutan.
+Dorji is divorced and He currently lives in Thimphu, Bhutan.
 He owns a luxury travel company, Terton Travel Bhutan.